What we get from this adventure is just sheer joy. And joy is, after all, the end of life. We do not live to eat and make money.

 Meaning

-In the quote “What we get from this adventure is just sheer joy.
+The message behind “What we get from this adventure is just sheer joy.
 And joy is, after all, the end of life.
-We do not live to eat and make money.,” the emphasis is on happiness.
-It highlights the thought that joy grows from gratitude and balance while implying that gratitude invites more joy.
+We do not live to eat and make money.” revolves around happiness.
+It suggests that joy grows from gratitude and balance, making it relatable to many people's experiences.

 Theme